Best south america Ski resorts in 2026

 Wait, What about Nevados de Chillan in Chile?

-Here are 2 key differences when comparing the Andes ski resorts to those in the Northern Hemisphere.
+Here we cover 2 key differences when comparing the Andes ski resorts to those in the Northern Hemisphere.

 No Worm For The Early Bird

-When there is fresh snow or a current storm, these delays can be even longer.
-However, due to longer natural light, you can also ski later into the afternoon in South America.
+However, due to longer natural light, you can also ski South America later into the afternoon.
 Some resorts do not stop running lifts until as late as 5:30pm.

 Resort Infrastructure